niomartinez/scrape-ecom/README.md

 ## Backend Setup

-The backend is a Python FastAPI application that handles web scraping requests using Playwright for JavaScript-heavy sites and BeautifulSoup for simple HTML parsing.
+The backend is a Python FastAPI application that retrieves Amazon product data using the Axesso API, eliminating bot detection issues and providing faster, more reliable data retrieval.

 ### Prerequisites

 - Python 3.8 or higher
 - pip
-- Playwright (for JavaScript-heavy sites)
+- Axesso API key (sign up at [axesso.de](https://axesso.de))
 - Redis (optional, for caching)

 ### Installation